 At first glance, anyone new to using weights may not even realize that the Powerblock is an adjustable dumbbell; I know I didn’t when I first saw them.
 Founder Carl Towley conceptualized its square shape and unique design in 1993.

-To adjust the Powerblock, you simply have to stick its magnetic pin into the particular weight that you desire for your workout.
+To adjust the Powerblock dumbbells, you simply have to stick its magnetic pin into the particular weight that you desire for your workout.
 Then, lift it up and get to work.

-It comes in three different versions: The Pro, Sport and Elite Series—all with varying weights and prices.
+There are three Powertech models: The Pro, Sport and Elite Series—all with varying weights and prices.
 And if you ever outgrow those weight ranges, then you can buy an expansion pack and keep those muscle gains coming.

 - Square-shaped weights won’t roll away when you place them on a surface.

 - Ten-year warranty on some models, five-year warranty on most.

 - More even weight distribution.